lorossi/empty-html5-canvas-project/README.md

 # Empty HTML5 Canvas Project

-I got bored of creating a new document every time.
+I got bored by creating a new document every time.

 Contains all the needed files to create a new HTML5 page with a JS canvas inside.